figo-connect/java-figo/README.md

 // now do your API calls
 ```

+You can add valid SSL fingerprints by adding them to the `FIGO_API_FINGERPRINTS` environment variable.
+Fingerprints
+need to be added in HEX format without column delimiters.
+A column delimiter is used to indicate the next element in
+the list of fingerprints.

 To disable the SSL certificate pinning (not recommended) do the following:
 ```java
 // first create the FigoSession object